 The mission of Grand Valley's Family Owned Business Institute (FOBI) is to champion and serve family owned businesses through scholarship, education, and advocacy.
 The creation of the institute was born out of the collective belief that family businesses are the cornerstone of a community's prosperity and a vital ingredient in its quality of life.
-Our national and regional history has demonstrated that it is in the best interest of communities to foster the creation, growth, and continuation of family owned businesses because they are the leaders in job creation, innovation, and in providing stable employment opportunities with superior wages and benefits for their employees.
+Our national and regional history has demonstrated that it is in the best interest of communities to foster the creation, growth, and continuation of family businesses because they are the leaders in job creation, innovation, and in providing stable employment opportunities with superior wages and benefits to their employees.

-Michigan Small Business Development Center - West Michigan Region
+Michigan Small Business Development Center-West Michigan Region

-Michigan Small Business Development Center - Lead Center
+Michigan Small Business Development Center-Lead Center

 Richard M. and Helen DeVos Center for Entrepreneurship and Innovation

 The Richard M. and Helen DeVos Center for Entrepreneurship and Innovation (CEI) in the Seidman College of Business is dedicated to developing best practices in entrepreneurship education and community engagement that enhance and impact the creation of new ventures and opportunities.